jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

 ```

 the terminal updates to show passing tests.
 How does all this work?
-- we use the `self.assertRaises` method from `unittest.TestCase` which takes a given exception, in this case `ModuleNotFoundError` and checks if that error is raised by the statements given in the context
+- we use the `self.assertRaises` method from the `unittest.TestCase` class which takes a given exception as its input, in this case `ModuleNotFoundError` and checks if that error is raised by the statements given in the context below(the indented block after the `with` statement)
 - `with` - creates the context in which we are testing the exception is created.
     - Do you want to [read more about the with statement](https://docs.python.org/3/reference/compound_stmts.html?highlight=statement#the-with-statement)?
     - Do you want to [read more about with statement context managers](https://docs.python.org/3/reference/datamodel.html#with-statement-context-managers)?